bwmarrin/discordgo/README.md

 additional voice helper functions and features for DiscordGo.

-* See [dca](https://github.com/bwmarrin/dca) for an **experimental** stand alone tool that wraps `FFmpeg to create opus encoded audio appropriately for use with Discord (and DiscordGo).
+* See [dca](https://github.com/bwmarrin/dca) for an **experimental** stand alone tool that wraps `FFmpeg` to create opus encoded audio appropriate for use with Discord (and DiscordGo).

 **For help with this package or general Go discussion, please join the [Discord